Tomato6966/erela.js/README.md

  - `Manager#allowedLinks` Array of Strings of Urls which are allowed
  - `Manager#allowedLinksRegexes` Array of Regexes which must match the link
-    - `Manager#regex` --> Default Regexes applied to allowedLinksRegexes, if not Set If provided link to query is **not** valid, then it throws an error,
+    - `Manager#regex` --> Default Regexes applied to allowedLinksRegexes, if not Set (except spotify and deezer links) If provided link to query is **not** valid, then it throws an error,

 <div align = "center">